X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **Action:** Sets the contents of the memory address to given value.

-Note that this does work with Cartridge RAM/ROM as these are memory pages within the KERNAL space (`$C000`) where BAISC also operates.
+Note that writing to values within the KERNAL/Cartridge area (`$C000`) will  not work as expected and will silently fail.
+This is because the KERNAL/BAISC shares the same memory space as cartridge RAM/ROM.

 **EXAMPLE of POKE function:**